How are basal and squamous cell skin cancers staged?

 M1: Spread to distant organs.

-To assign a stage, information about the tumor and whether it has spread to lymph nodes and other organs in the body is combined in a process called stage grouping.
+To assign an overall stage, the T, N , and M categories are combined in a process called stage grouping.
 The stages are described using the number 0 and Roman numerals from I to IV.
 In general, patients with lower stage cancers tend to have a better prognosis for a cure or long-term survival.

 Tis, N0, M0